contact@the-cue.group +49 611 978 480 80

 Dramaturgy

-Lighting shapes atmosphere and transitions.
+Lighting controls the atmosphere and transitions.

-Image quality
+Image Quality

-Mistakes become immediately visible in the livestream.
+Mistakes become immediately visible in the stream.

 Aktiviere Funktionale Cookies um das YouTube Video zu laden.